-All organisation use energy.
-It can be used for space heating, water heating, process and office equipment and transport but the amount used for each will depend on the organisation and it’s purpose.
-A manufacturing organisation will use more energy for process equipment, than a service-based organisation for whom energy will probably more likely be used for office equipment or transport.
-Energy can be sourced in a variety of formats; gas, electricity or fuel oils or electricity produced from renewable sources.
+All organisations use energy.
+It can be used for space heating, water heating, process and office equipment and transport but the amount used for each will depend on the organisation and its purpose.
+A manufacturing organisation will use more energy for process equipment than a service-based organisation, for whom energy will probably more likely be used for office equipment or transport.
+Energy can be sourced in a variety of formats; gas, electricity or fuel oils, or electricity produced from renewable sources.

-A good energy review and audit should be applicable to the organisation, and where possible, breakdown energy use as far as possible If this can be done to a consistent unit of energy (e.g. kWh or fuel per mile), the better placed the organisation will be to identify the areas of ‘Significant Energy Use’ and create objectives that will bring good improvements.
-For example, the areas of energy use listed above (space heating, water heating, process equipment and transport) but for example:
+A good energy review and audit should be applicable to the organisation, and where possible, break down energy use as far as possible.
+If this can be done using a consistent unit of energy (e.g. kWh or fuel per mile), the better placed the organisation will be to identify the areas of ‘Significant Energy Use’, and create objectives that will bring good improvements.
+Depending on the organisation, there are likely to be differing areas of Significant Energy use, such as:

 Some organisations work on a project-based basis, where SEU will be dependent on the types of project that they have in place at any one time.
 Therefore, a degree of flexibility should be considered to ensure that the organisation’s performance improves over time, for example, considering energy use per person employed or energy use by financial turnover.
 Auditors for ISO 50001 will be looking for evidence that energy performance is improving, so remember that the Energy review will help set the context, and SEU will focus the attention on critical areas for the organisation.

 Related Articles3 steps in planning energy management

 If you have any further questions or want to learn more about what we can do for your business, please contact us using the link or details below:CONTACT US